-The Nuclear Energy Agency’s Office of Legal Counsel works on a suite of publications, workshops and symposia to advance cooperation and understanding of nuclear liability.
+The Nuclear Energy Agency’s Division of Nuclear Law works on a suite of publications, workshops and symposia to advance cooperation and understanding of nuclear liability.

 The Fourth International Workshop on the Indemnification of Damage in the Event of a Nuclear Accident took place on 8-10 October 2019 in Lisbon, Portugal.
 The workshop was co-organised by the Instituto Superior Técnico and the Faculty of Law of the University of Lisbon (Portugal), and the OECD Nuclear Energy Agency (NEA).
 Its aim was to continue exploring the practical application of the international nuclear third party liability instruments, including with regard to non-convention States, in case a nuclear incident occurred at a nuclear installation.